dfunani/software_design/README.md

 ### 6. Command Pattern - Home Automation System

 In a home automation system, users interact with various devices (e.g., lights, thermostats and TVs) through different interfaces (e.g., mobile app, voice control).
 Managing these interactions can become complex and error-prone.
 The Command Pattern decouples the object that invokes a request (the invoker) from the one that knows how to perform it (the receiver).

+### 7. Adapter Pattern - Home Automation System

+In a home automation system, devices often have incompatible interfaces.
+The Adapter Pattern allows these devices to work together by translating requests from the system into commands understood by the specific device.
+This promotes flexibility and reusability, enabling the system to integrate various devices without modifying their core functionality.